8 real co-op board reference letters that worked

 Most board packages ask for four to six letters.
 It's a good idea to ask for three from professional contacts, three from personal contacts, one from your landlord or property manager, and one from your employer.
 This way, you’ll have a good number to choose from when it comes time to submit the application.

-[Editor's note: A previous version of this post was published in January 2022.
-We are presenting it again with new information for January 2024.]
+[Editor's note: A previous version of this post was published in January.
+We are presenting it again as part of our summer Best of Brick week.]

 The letters below are a good guide for what needs to be included.
 We’ve also identified some of the key characteristics that made each one successful.